CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-27-PLP-and-Energy-Based-Models.md

 They note that the optimal solution to *MaxEnt reinforcement learning* (KL-regularized RL, the basis of RLHF and related alignment methods) takes the form:

 $$ p^\star(y|x) = \frac{p_{\text{ref}}(y|x) \exp(R(x, y))}{Z(x)} $$
-where the partition function sums over all possible responses $y' \in \mathcal{Y}$ and is therefore the intractable object that carries the lookahead.
+where the partition function sums over all possible responses $$y' \in \mathcal{Y}$$ and is therefore the intractable object that carries the lookahead.

 At that point the dictionary with PLP became impossible to miss.
 The scaffold proposal plays the role of the reference law, the verifier potential contributes the exponential reward term, and the normalized target becomes the corresponding reference-measure energy-based model.